actix/book/README.md

 - Install `mdBook` if you haven't already: `cargo install mdbook`
 - In the `actix` directory: `mdbook watch -o`
   - This automatically opens your browser and watches the md files for changing
+  - You'll still have to refresh the page, as there is no hot-reloading for `mdbook`